Eat more consciously

 Improve your cooking skills by making more dishes on your own.
 Here are several things you can start doing, press the links to get more instructions.

 Minimize food waste

-Today 88 million tonnesof food is being thrown away in EU per year.
+Today 88 million tonnes of food is being thrown away in EU per year.
 Most of this food is as good as any other food but due to bad habits and miss information it gets tossed in the trash any way.
-The things you can do in your own home to minimize food waste is:
+The things you can do in your own home to minimize food waste are:

 - Eat your food in the right order, regularly check what you have in your fridge and plan your meals to include ingredients that are about to go bad.
 You could make a shelf designated for those products to make sure they don’t get lost in the back of the fridge and to remind you to eat them.
 If your veggies has gone soft, you can make a soup out of them.